-Texas Southmost College offers an Associate of Applied Science in Paralegal Studies and a Certificate of Proficiency- Level 1 in Legal Assisting.
-Students who complete the AAS- Paralegal studies program or the Legal Assisting Certificate program have the opportunity to seek employment in a variety of legal settings.
-Students pursuing the AAS- Paralegal Studies and the Certificate in Legal Assisting degrees learn foundational legal concepts in courses designed to develop a strong foundation in the tasks necessary to contribute to the legal profession and law office management.
+Texas Southmost College offers an Associate of Applied Science in Paralegal Studies.
+Students who complete the AAS- Paralegal studies program have the opportunity to seek employment in a variety of legal settings.
+Students pursuing the AAS- Paralegal learn foundational legal concepts in courses designed to develop a strong foundation in the tasks necessary to contribute to the legal profession and law office management.

-The past, present and future bedrock of our Paralegal Studies Program is the non-negotiable requirement that all of our graduates possess the ability to both recognize and unwaveringly follow the highest level of ethical conduct mandated by the legal profession.
+The bedrock of our Paralegal Studies program is the non-negotiable requirement that all of our graduates possess the ability to both recognize and unwaveringly follow the highest level of ethical conduct mandated by the legal profession.

-Both the Associate Of Applied Science Degree In Paralegal Studies and the Level One Certificate Of Proficiency In Legal Assisting prepare our graduates for legal work in many vital economic areas including law firms, federal and state governments and numerous financial, insurance and nonprofit corporations.
+The Associate of Applied Science Degree in Paralegal Studies prepares our graduates for legal work in many vital economic areas including law firms, federal and state governments and numerous financial, insurance and nonprofit corporations.

 Because the law has profound implications in all aspects of our daily lives, we encourage our students to pair our legal education with their own individual passions in order to allow them the opportunity to create exciting lifetime careers.